 While quite specific "key applications" are under continuous support by other CoEs, this is not the current model of E-CAM.
 E-CAM is more likely to support and develop a software installation framework (such as EasyBuild) that simplifies building the (increasingly non-trivial) software stack of a particular application in a reliable, reproducible and portable way.
-Industry has already shown significant interest in this and E-CAM is particularly interested in extending the capabilities of EasyBuild to EsD architectures, performance analysis workflows and to new scientific software packages.
+Industry has already shown significant interest in this and E-CAM is particularly interested in extending the capabilities of EasyBuild to Extreme-scale Demonstrators (EsD) architectures, performance analysis workflows and to new scientific software packages.
 Such an effort could easily be viewed as transversal since such developments could be leveraged by any other CoE.

-One important focus of the SRA is the development of the "Extreme-Scale Demonstrators" (EsDs) that are vehicles to optimise and synergise the effectiveness of the entire HPC H2020 programme (see Figure 11 for a list of European HPC technology projects involved, including E-CAM), through the integration of R&D outcomes into fully integrated HPC system prototypes.
+One important focus of the SRA is the development of the Precursors to Exascale Supercomputers that are vehicles to optimise and synergise the effectiveness of the entire HPC H2020 programme (see Figure 9 for a list of European HPC technology projects involved, including E-CAM), through the integration of R&D outcomes into fully integrated HPC system prototypes.